Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Track keeping on Heathrow’s departure routes is very high overall, with about 96% of all departures staying within the published routes.
 The exception is the easterly Compton route – a departure route used during periods of easterly operations that heads west.
 Track keeping compliance is much lower on this route, and has been for many years.

-We monitor how well planes stick to these routes, and publish data on track keeping on a daily basis on our Operational Data website and quarterly and yearly in our Flight Performance reports.
+We monitor how well planes stick to these routes, and publish data on track keeping on a daily basis on our Operational Data pages and annually in our Flight Performance reports.

 Track deviations occur for a variety of reasons.
 They may be necessary for weather avoidance or strong winds, and the speed and weight of the aircraft are also significant factors.
 For example, faster aircraft have a wider radius of turn than older, slower aircraft.